 — Issue 2

-Argumentative essays typically begin with a claim, usually in the form of a thesis statement.
-This claim should be something that is truly debatable, and a good portion of the essay should be organized around laying out the evidence in favour of the claim.
+Argumentative writing typically begins with a claim, usually in the form of a thesis/position statement.
+This claim should be truly debatable, and a good portion of the writing that follows should be organized around laying out the evidence that supports the claim.

-The best arguments anticipate possible criticisms and provide rebuttals to them.
-The overall structure of this type of paper should be based on asking what your readers need to know in order to be convinced that your claim is important, accurate, and can be defended against its critics.
+Each section of the writing should clearly relate in some way to the primary claim; for example, some paragraphs will provide reasons why the evidence introduced actually supports the claim.
+However, it is equally important to consider counterclaims/counterarguments and to refute them effectively.
+The best arguments anticipate possible criticisms and provide rebuttals.
+The overall structure of an argument should focus on asking yourself what your readers need to know to be convinced that your claim is important, accurate, and can be defended against its critics.